MileHacker Logo

 • Low Season (Winter): Book 1 to 2 months in advance, or even last-minute.
 Availability is higher, and prices are generally lower.

 • Negotiating walk-in rates is not common practice in the U.S. Hospitality industry.
-Booking in advance online or directly is almost always more cost-effective.
+Booking in advance online or right to is almost always more cost-effective.

 Trusted Booking Platforms and Policies